-Voice & Vision India – Voice and Vision India is a national resource and training center for children with vision impairment and
+Perkins Voice and Vision – Perkins Voice and Vision is a national resource and training center for children with vision impairment and

 multiple disabilities (VIMD), including deafblindness.
 Perkins International of Perkins School for the Blind, USA and was set up

 as an informal Task Force of experts in the year 2002.
 They work to train Master teachers, teachers, CBR workers, aanganwadi

 workers, supervisors and families of children with VIMD in all regions and states of India.